DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["We do not directly, but a reference from an employer may collaborate some of this information"],
     notes: ["For v1 of the API, any information about breaks will be appended to the above named parameter.
-When we start collecting date information around breaks, we'll include those in the text field too."]
+When we start collecting date information around breaks, we’ll include those in the text field too."]
   }
 }) }}